-last week kevin low and me shared personal views on the issues surrounding todays practices generally, but more specifically on own accounts of projects undertaken by our practices whether conceptual or otherwise. the lecture was designed by the university of malaya as part of their professor emeritus ezrin arbi lecture series, a clever and delightful manner of introducing theory and argument, so that as a discourse this can be taken as an elective module for philosophy and theory in architecture program.
+last week we shared personal views on the issues surrounding todays practices generally, but more specifically on own accounts of projects undertaken by our practices whether conceptual or otherwise. the lecture was designed by the university of malaya as part of their professor emeritus ezrin arbi lecture series, a clever and delightful manner of introducing theory and argument, so that as a discourse this can be taken as an elective module for philosophy and theory in architecture program.

 in the presentation, attended by as many as 150 students and professionals, the modus operandi turned around to invite questions from the floor. the mood of the event was a little tense in the beginning but quick to lososen up lettign more aggressive and directed or not so gentle questions to come from the floor. although my personal hope was to see deeper insightful and investigative probing and intrusive personal remarks aimed at the theories put forth, it became a platform or opportunity to question the aestheticss of buildings we designed rather the merit of what was preached and practiced amd measure that against the will of the audience. this was not at all irrelevant, but the outcome, to my mind was not as ambitious as we could have made it out to be. i would have welcomed many more views on this point.